Due to their destructive dietary requirements, termites are considered to be one of the most costly pests, particularly for homeowners.

 As opposed to drywood termites, subterranean termites like to live in the ground.
 This is because these species of termite need a source of moisture to survive.
 They need a connection to the ground to keep their nest and tunnels humid enough to survive and for material to build tunnels and nests.
 If there is plenty of moisture available they can build nests above ground.

-Their love and need for high moisture environments provide us with a key sign of a subterranean termite infestation – mud tubes!
+Their love and need for high moisture environments provide us with a key sign of a subterranean termite infestation.

 Subterranean termites use mud tubes to move around above ground to forage of food.
 The tubes maintain the humid environment that the termites need and help protect them from predators.

-These tubes are constructed from a mixture of soil, wood, saliva and feces.
-They are dark brown and can often be found along the foundations of a property, where the termites enter the building from the surrounding ground, as well as along floor joints inside the building.
+These tubes are constructed from a mixture of soil, wood, saliva and faeces.
+They are dark brown and can often be found along the foundations of a property, where the termites enter the building from the surrounding ground, as well as along floor joints inside the property.

-Unfortunately, spotting the signs of termites can be quite difficult and infestations can often go unnoticed until it is too late.
-However, knowing the difference between drywood and subterranean termites, as well as the common signs to look for, can help protect your home from these wood eating insects.
+Unfortunately, spotting the signs of termites can be quite difficult.
+Infestations can often go unnoticed until it is too late.
+However, knowing the difference between both drywood and subterranean termites, as well as the common signs to look out for, can help protect your home from these wood eating insects.